 - Loved ones – You may not think so while you are in its grasp, but addiction impacts everyone around you.
 Family, friends and partners suffer as a result; divorce is not an uncommon outcome.

 Getting Help for Addiction: the Sooner, the Better

 In much the same way your brain is able to adapt to unhealthy patterns based around addictive behaviour, it can reverse those and establish new, beneficial ones.
 With treatment, you will find that not only can you gain power over your addiction – recovery can be an enjoyable and affirming part of your life.

 At The Cabin, we take an integrative approach to addiction treatment, combining cognitive behavioural therapy, mindfulness and a modern version of the 12 Steps for optimal results.
 Our Recovery Zones treatment method boasts a 96% completion rate, and our clients are able to leave with a sense of preparedness, knowing they have the tools and ongoing support they need to deal with challenges and prevent relapse.

 The Cabin is licensed by the Thai Ministry of Health and our internationally accredited clinicians, board-certified psychiatrist, team of British, American and Australian trained psychologists, and 24-hour nursing staff are all fully committed to protecting and enhancing our reputation as the leading addiction treatment centre in the region, and one of the best in the world.

-Located on the lush banks of the Ping River in Thailand’s northern capital Chiang Mai, The Cabin is a world away from the trigger-filled environment in which addiction thrives.
+Located in the tranquil forested foothills of Thailand’s northern capital Chiang Mai, The Cabin is a world away from the trigger-filled environment in which addiction thrives.
 Our luxury facilities and attentive staff ensure you have a soothing environment in which you can focus completely on recovery.

 We offer a free, no-obligations assessment for those who may be struggling with addiction.